-This data sheet summarizes the features of the PIC24HJ12GP201/202 devices.
+This data sheet summarizes the features of the PIC24HJ32GP202/204 and PIC24HJ16GP304 devices.
 It is not intended to be a comprehensive reference source.
 To complement the information in this data sheet, refer to the "PIC24H Family Reference Manual".
-Please see the Microchip web site (www.microchip.com) for the latest PIC24H Family Reference Manual chapters.

 The Serial Peripheral Interface (SPI) module is a synchronous serial interface useful for communicating with other peripheral or microcontroller devices.
-These peripheral devices can be serial EEPROMs, shift registers, display drivers, analog-to-digital (A/D) converters, etc. The SPI module is compatible with SPI and SIOP from Motorola®.
+These peripheral devices can be serial EEPROMs, shift registers, display drivers, Analog-to-Digital Converters (ADC) and so on.
+The SPI module is compatible with SPI and SIOP from Motorola[®].